 Hotel in Tarbert (breakfast)

-The final section of the Hebridean Way is a walk of two distinct parts.
 After a taxi ride to Laxay, the first stretch crosses the moorlands of Lewis on a raised turf path with views stretching from the mainland hills in the East to the island of Great Bernera off the west coast of Lewis.
 After reaching the small village of Achmore, the route changes and now follows single track roads to the outskirts of Stornoway.
 We enter town past the delightful Lews Castle, to reach our finish point at Stornoway harbour.
 Congratulations!
-We love Stornoway's mix of town comforts and island life.
-It is very much the social centre of the islands.
-Lews Castle's grounds wrap around the shoreline and offer lovely evening strolls.

 B&B in Stornoway (breakfast)